RiskWatch

 - No native FSMA Rule 204 Critical Tracking Events traceability network at the depth Trustwell FoodLogiQ Connect ships; CTE + KDE records run through the evidence vault rather than a dedicated multi-tier supplier portal

-- Public pricing is partially opaque above Professional; Enterprise tier is quote-only because plant topology, multi-site rollout, and FDA / USDA inspection-readiness profile vary materially
+- Public pricing is quote-only across all tiers because plant topology, multi-site rollout, and FDA / USDA inspection-readiness profile vary materially, so buyers need a scoping call before seeing a number

 - No native nutritional analysis or label-formulation engine at Genesis Foods depth; recipe and nutrition workflow runs through partner integrations rather than a dedicated label-creation UI